-Rick Kraniak is internationally recognized as an investor with great instincts for commercially innovative and viable businesses, and for a long track record of growing successful companies.
-His entrepreneurial background includes launching a number of businesses in the media and entertainment, health, software, Internet, and technology verticals.
-In particular, his entertainment industry experience has informed a unique approach to strategy and creating value with diverse enterprises ranging from startup ventures and mature public companies to supporting social cause related organizations and charitable nonprofits.
+Rick Kraniak is internationally recognized for a long track record of growing successful companies and as an investor with great instincts for commercially innovative and viable businesses.
+His entrepreneurial background includes: launching a number of businesses in the media and entertainment, health, software, Internet, and technology verticals.
+In particular, his entertainment industry experience has provided a unique approach to strategy and creating value with diverse enterprises ranging from startup ventures and mature public companies to supporting social cause related organizations and charitable nonprofits.
 Rick is a principal at Cavendish Global and is owner of RK Consulting.

 Howard Francis, M.D., M.B.A.

 Dr. Howard W. Francis is a Professor and Division Chief of Head and Neck Surgery and Communication Sciences at the Duke University Medical School.
 He is also the deputy director of and leads the residency program.
 He is a Neurotologist with special expertise and interests in the diagnosis and treatment of disorders of the ear and skull base.
 His areas of academic interest include biological mechanisms of cochlear dysfunction in aging, the implications of cochlear implantation on childhood development and processes for continuous improvement in trainee competence and practice.
 After completing his high-school education in Jamaica, and his bachelor’s degree at the University of Southern California in Los Angeles, he earned his medical degree from the Harvard Medical School and completed his internship, residency, and fellowship training at the Johns Hopkins Hospital.
 He has an MBA in Medical Services Management from the Johns Hopkins University Carey Business School.